Progress report for EDS23-049

 Participation Summary:

-Terra Firma – the origins of which lie in a conversation between the Compact’s Executive Director Mekayle Houghton, The Nashville Food Project’s CEO C.J.
-Sentell, and farmer/owner of Henosis Mushrooms, David Wells– was dreamt up as a way to help small, Beginning farmers who prioritize conservation sharpen their business acumen.
-It was developed to fill a knowledge gap and meet the unique needs of a specific type of farmer: one who has been in business for fewer than ten years, prioritizes conservation practices, and sells into the local market.
+Terra Firma was developed to help small, Beginning farmers who prioritize conservation sharpen their business acumen.
+The course was designed to fill a knowledge gap and meet the unique needs of a specific type of farmer: one who has been in business for fewer than ten years, prioritizes conservation practices, and sells into the local market.

 One change from our original proposal is the name of the course itself.
 We changed the name from "Beyond Agricurious" to "Terra Firma."
 Terra Firma is Latin for "solid ground," and we thought this name better reflects the "solid ground" on which the Beginning farmers who take the course will stand.

-Our inaugural cohort of twenty-six farmers from Middle and East Tennessee met every Tuesday evening for six weeks in The Nashville Food Project’s Community Room to “look under the hood” of their farm businesses.
-Holistic farm planning, accounting, record keeping, labor and project management, National Resource Conservation Service (NRCS) programming, capital financing, marketing, and social media were just some of the topics covered.
+Our inaugural cohort of twenty-six farmers from Middle and East Tennessee met every Tuesday evening for six weeks in The Nashville Food Project.
+Holistic farm planning, accounting, record keeping, labor and project management, National Resource Conservation Service (NRCS) programming, capital financing for land access, marketing, and social media were just some of the topics covered.
 All of the farmers who participated were Beginning farmers (have farmed for 10 years or less), so they are all considered Historically Underserved.

 All of the farmers who participated in Terra Firma strive for sustainable farm systems– one that minimizes inputs and focuses on soil and water health.
-We need farmers who put soil health at the center of their operations to fulfill production goals and thrive as business owners if we are to have the resilient, abundant food and ecosystem our organization envisions.
+We need farmers who put soil health at the center of their operations to fulfill production goals and thrive as business owners if we are to have the clean and abundant water that the Cumberland River Compact envisions.

 Several of the participants have also received the Cumberland River Compact’s River Friendly Farm certification.
 This certification assures the consumer that the certified farmer uses practices that promote healthy soil and protect both groundwater and streams.